First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 1 : Physical Properties

 The redshift evolution of \ha\ EWs has been described with $\mathrm{EW} \propto (1+z)^{1.8}$ at $z\lesssim 2$ (e.g., \citealt{fumagalli12}) and $\propto (1 + z)^{1.3}$ at $z > 2$ \citep{faisst16}.
-At $z>2.5$, all previously published \ha\ EWs were derived based on Spitzer/IRAC broad-band colors, and therefore are inevitably affected by multiple uncertainties, including the assumption of SFH and dust attenuation.
+At $z>2.5$, all \ha\ EWs published before the JWST were derived based on Spitzer/IRAC broad-band colors, and therefore are inevitably affected by multiple uncertainties, including the assumption of SFH and dust attenuation.
 The median EW(\ha) of sources in our sample is indeed higher than those of $z\lesssim 2$ galaxies with direct spectroscopic measurements and similar to the previous estimates at $z\simeq 4-5$ \citep[e.g.,][]{shim11,stark13,faisst16,mq16,rasappu16,smit16,lam19}.
-This is likely a fair comparison as the specific SFRs (sSFR; SFR per unit $M_\mathrm{star}$) of these samples are comparable.
-Note that \ha\ EWs broadly reflect the sSFR's of galaxies because \ha\ is a SFR tracer while the underlying continuum is that of stellar mass.
-However, as the redshifts of galaxies in our sample are higher than those measured with Spitzer/IRAC [3.6]--[4.5] color, this may indicate that the redshift evolution of \ha\ EWs is flattening towards the EoR, although the robustness of our conclusion is limited by the small sample size.
+This is likely a fair comparison because the specific SFRs (sSFR; SFR per unit $M_\mathrm{star}$) of these samples are comparable.
+Note that the \ha\ EWs broadly reflect the sSFR's of galaxies because \ha\ is a SFR tracer while the underlying continuum is related to the luminous stellar mass.
+However, as the redshifts of galaxies in our sample are higher than those measured with Spitzer/IRAC [3.6]--[4.5] color, this may indicate that the redshift evolution of the \ha\ EWs is flattening toward the EoR, although the robustness of our conclusion is limited by the small sample size.
 Finally, our \ha\ EW measurements are much lower than that of stacked $z\sim8$ galaxies ($\sim2\times10^3$\,\AA) as inferred from Spitzer/IRAC [3.6]--[5.8] color \citep{stefanon22} despite a large uncertainty.